Christine : Absolutely Worthy of Its Cult Status

 Introducing its sinister intentions within the opening scene, keeping its ominous vibe alive for the entirety of its runtime, and unleashing absolute terror when the occasion calls for it, Christine is a masterly directed horror from John Carpenter that makes excellent use of genre elements to build suspense, and is far more engaging & nail-biting than it looks.

-Directed by John Carpenter, the evil nature of the automobile is established in the opening scene only after which the story jumps 20 years ahead where the main plot surfaces.
+Directed by John Carpenter (Assault on Precinct 13 & They Live), the evil nature of the automobile is established in the opening scene only after which the story jumps 20 years ahead where the main plot surfaces.
 Despite sounding ridiculous on paper, the story manages to be surprisingly effective as Carpenter relies on mystery surrounding the vehicle as well as the overall eerie ambience to deliver the chills, and succeeds.

 Every time the camera focuses on the violent vintage vehicle, a sense of apprehension builds up in that particular moment and the mayhem caused by it only amplifies the film’s uncanny tone n feel.
 Camerawork is smooth & efficacious, the build-up isn’t forced, pacing is steady, and the tension is palpable.
 Carpenter also contributes with a thrilling score which, along with incorporated songs, infuses flavours of its own.